Håkan Lidbo

 Håkan Lidbo (born 20 July 1965) is a Swedish music producer, primarily active in electronica, but also other genres.
 He has published over 350 records on a variety of record labels, is the editor of the radio show Power and operates Volt Festival in Uppsala.

-He is also behind the music project Pay TV that participated in the Swedish Eurovision Song Contest twice.
+He is also behind the music project Pay TV that participated in the Swedish Melodifestivalen twice.

 Lidbo was born in Malmö, Sweden.